iterorganization/IMAS-MATLAB/doc/doc_common/dev_guide.rst

 Documentation overview
 ----------------------

 The documentation is generated with Sphinx.
-Because the documentation of each HLI depends on the contents of the ``al-plugins`` and ``al-core`` repositories, it is configured with CMake.
 For more information on Sphinx, see the `Sphinx docs
 <https://www.sphinx-doc.org/en/master/>`__ and the `documentation of the theme
 (sphinx-immaterial) that we're using
 <https://jbms.github.io/sphinx-immaterial/index.html>`__.